JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

-Obviously I dont have access to all these models, so if it worked(or not) for you, kindly please mention your model on issues so we can ship this to Linux kernel.
+Obviously, I don't have access to all these models, so if it worked(or not) for you, kindly please mention your model on issues so we can ship this to Linux kernel.

 You can find your model using this command:
 `sudo dmidecode -s system-product-name`
 ___
 #### RGB Keyboard:
-Currently the repository only supports dynamic effects.
-I think It should work only on 4zone RGB keyboards like 300 series, but haven't test other models.
+Currently, the repository only supports dynamic effects.
+I think It should work only on 4zone RGB keyboards like 300 series but haven't tested other models.

 Check the output of this command:
 `# file /sys/bus/wmi/devices/7A4DDFE7-5B5D-40B4-8595-4408E0CC7F56/`
 If the directory exists, it should work fine.
-Otherwise RGB may not work.
+Otherwise, RGB may not work.

 ## Requirements
 Secure boot must be disabled.
 Install linux headers using your distro package manager:
-Ubuntu (or other debian baseds distros):
+Ubuntu (or other Debian baseds distros):
 `sudo apt-get install linux-headers-$(uname -r)`

 Arch (I don't use arch anymore btw):